 Audit day was very busy with several major operations.
 First on the list was a cat that had been run over by a car overnight.
 The pressure had split the diaphragm from its attachments to the body wall so that the stomach and intestines were in the chest cavity.
 That severely compromises breathing and creates both an anaesthetic and surgical challenge.

-Then a dog with a high-grade or very malignant mast cell tumour on its thigh needed thorough assessment before surgery.
+Then a dog with a very malignant mast cell tumour on its thigh needed thorough assessment before surgery.
 In a similar situation to malignant melanoma in humans, surgery can be curative but needs to be extensive.
 We want to know before we operate that no cancer spread can be detected anywhere else in the body.
 None could be and Chris Welland operated with Todd Field.

 This is the whole point of BESTPRACTICE Hospital Standards accreditation.
-It gives your pets the best chance of having a successful outcome, not just in the high-stakes situations of anaesthesia and surgery, but also in the everyday activities of veterinary practice.
+It gives your pets the best chance of having a successful outcome.
+Not just in the high-stakes situations of anaesthesia and surgery but also in the everyday activities of veterinary practice.

 Good systems and protocols give us a better chance of getting the diagnosis right first time.
 An accurate diagnosis means the best treatment can be chosen.
-Your pet can get better quicker and with less pain and inconvenience.
+Your pet can get better sooner and with less pain and inconvenience.
 That is usually cost-effective too.
 Often the biggest cost in healthcare is getting it wrong.

 Good cleaning and disinfection protocols minimise the risk of disease spreading from one pet to another.
 Excellent sterilisation and theatre practices minimise surgical infections.
 Top level anaesthetic monitoring and patient warming systems minimise the risks of anaesthesia.